-In two letters to the Commission identifying its concerns, the Office of Public Counsel (OPC) noted that it was obvious that the customers who attended the customer meeting considered the quality of the water to be poor.
+In two letters to this Commission identifying its concerns, the Office of Public Counsel (OPC) noted that it was obvious that the customers who attended the customer meeting considered the quality of the water to be poor.
 OPC believes that this observation is further supported by the high level of dissatisfaction over the quality of water as reflected in the survey discussed above and the general customer belief that the service provided by the Utility is too expensive.
 OPC points out that the customer testimony included issues such as poor water pressure, excessive iron and chlorine in the water, black sludge, and damaged appliances.
 OPC believes that it is unreasonable that customers should pay as much as the Utility is requesting when so many customers cannot drink the water and must incur additional costs to buy bottled water and water softeners.
-OPC urges the Commission to consider the quality of service as marginal, because of continued quality of water and pressure problems experienced by the customers.
+OPC urges this Commission to consider the quality of service as marginal, because of continued quality of water and pressure problems experienced by the customers.
 It believes that the Utility should be required to develop a method to more closely monitor customer satisfaction in a cost effective manner.

-In the Utility's August 7, 2012 response to staff's second data request, Pennbrooke indicated that it had no prior knowledge that any of the items discussed at the customer meeting were of concern as there have been few if any complaints received.
+In the Utility's August 7, 2012 response to Commission staff's second data request, Pennbrooke indicated that it had no prior knowledge that any of the items discussed at the customer meeting were of concern as there have been few, if any, complaints received.
 It explained that the iron residue comments are likely due to a high residence time in the distribution system that would permit sequestered iron to precipitate in the lines.
-The chlorine comments are likely due to the customers' proximity to the WTP or the customer's sensitivity to chlorine.
+The chlorine comments are likely due to the customers' proximity to the WTP or the customers' sensitivity to chlorine.
 The Utility believes that low water pressure experienced by some customers is likely due to heavy irrigation usage.
 The Utility was not aware of the pressure problems; therefore, there has been no tracking of pressures.

 Concerning any improvements or modification that could be done, the Utility has indicated that practically any water quality issue can be resolved by means of implementing additional treatment techniques and technologies.
 The limitations are capital cost, permitting, and the available footprint at the WTP.
 In lieu of additional treatment, the Utility suggested that it could revise the flushing program to increase the frequency and duration at each designated flushing point.
 Concerning the pressure situation the Utility indicated that an irrigation schedule could be implemented that would break the system into quadrants or some other configuration to reduce the peak demand on watering days, thus increasing the available pressure on irrigation days.
 The Utility believes that it would likely be best to implement the revised schedule than chart pressures at area hydrants.
 The concepts as discussed above would require the acquiescence of the customer base.
-Since no meetings between the Utility and the customers to seek resolution have taken place, staff recommends that the Utility meet with the customers.